snowdriftcoop/snowdrift/CONTRIBUTING.md

 ## Get in touch!

 Reading this guide is *not* a prerequisite to contacting us.
-Feel free to connect and engage with real people in the community, if only to let us know about your interest in contributing.
+Feel free to connect and engage with real people in the community right away, if only to let us know about your interest in contributing.
 See our [contact options].

 ## Licensing note